luanacaldas/luanacaldas/README.md

 - Engaging in challenging projects to foster my professional growth
 - Sharing knowledge and experiences with others

-## ⭐ Projects

-- **G3 Website:** Designed and developed a responsive website deployed on AWS cloud services, featuring content delivery network, low latency, advanced security, and durable storage to manage a monthly demand of 11 million requests.

-- **Technical Support Scheduling Software:** Built a Java application for scheduling technical support appointments, aimed at optimizing demand management and enhancing user experience.

-- **To-Do List:** Developed a task list application to enhance organization and productivity in daily activities.

 ## ✨ Hard and Soft Skills

 ### Hard Skills